 Former logging towns such as Manjimup and Pemberton, which rebuilt their economies around sustainable tree plantations and nature tourism after clear-felling was reduced in 2001, offer the chance to experience some of the planet’s last stands of temperate old-growth forest while providing wonderful opportunities for scenic drives, walking, and canoeing at Blackwood River.

-If you’ve done our Perth to Margaret River drive and then checked into gorgeous lodgings to spend a few days exploring the Margaret River region, you could drive through Blackwood State Forest to Nannup and Bridgetown before heading south to Manjimup and making a detour to Pemberton before continuing onto Walpole and Denmark.
+If you’ve done our Perth to Margaret River drive and then checked into gorgeous lodgings to spend a few days exploring the Margaret River region, you could drive from the Margaret River through Blackwood State Forest to Nannup and Bridgetown before heading south to Manjimup and making a detour to Pemberton before continuing onto Walpole and Denmark.

 If you’re travelling directly from Perth you could also stop briefly at Bridgetown and Manjimup before hanging a right to take in Pemberton before continuing southeast to Walpole and Denmark.